Installing QATrack+ For Development¶

 Now that you have the development server running, you are ready to begin modifying the code!
 If you have never used Django before it is highly recommended that you go through the official Django tutorial which is an excellent introduction to writing Django applications.

 Once you are happy with your modifications, commit them to your source code repository, push your changes back to your online repository and make a pull request!
 If those terms mean nothing to you…read a git tutorial!

 The following lists some guidelines to keep in mind when developing for QATrack+.

 Internationalization & Translation¶

-As of version 0.3.1, all strings and templates in QATrack+ should be marked for translation.
+Please mark all strings and templates in QATrack+ for translation.
 This will allow for QATrack+ to be made avaialable in multiple languages.
 For discussion of how to mark templates and strings for translation please read the Django docs on translation.

 Tool Tips And User Hints¶